SaiAnuragVajrapu/Fake-News-Detection/README.md

 Fake news has become a major challenge in the digital era.
 This project applies text preprocessing, feature extraction, and supervised machine learning algorithms to automatically identify fake news.

-The complete implementation is provided in a **Jupyter Notebook**, covering:
+The complete implementation is provided with:
 - Data loading
 - Text cleaning
 - Feature extraction